 Civil War parents guide: Kirsten Dunst’s A24 thriller will divide your family

 Alex Garland is a writer/director known for hot-button topics, sci-fi premises, and intense action.
-So it should be no surprise that Civil War, which is in theaters now, is more of the same.
+So it should be no surprise that Civil War, which is on VOD now, is more of the same.
 But with Kirsten Dunst back in action, will this appeal to her Spider-Man fans?
-Or will you need to divide and conquer at the movie theater?
+Or will you need to divide and conquer in the living room?

 Here’s the gist of the plot… Dunst is Lee, an award-winning photographer known for covering war zones.
 Only this time, the war zone is America as a Civil War has broken out between the alliance of California and Texas, and the rest of the United States.
 In the midst of this, Lee, along with journalist Joel (Wagner Moura) decide they’re going to push past the front in Charlottesville in order to interview the President of the United States (Nick Offerman) before he’s either overthrown and/or killed.